 8 Fantasy Football Stash Candidates Ahead of Week 7

-Stashing players ahead of your league mates is certainly advantageous if you can make it happen, and this series does its best to provide you with some names to consider every week.
-With bye weeks in full swing and injuries plaguing rosters across the league, grabbing the right players can be a difference-maker in the weeks to come.
+With bye weeks in full swing and injuries plaguing rosters across the league, grabbing and stashing the right players can be a difference-maker in the weeks to come.

 Clear out those benches (check out my Dead Weight Report on who to drop) and make room for this week’s crop of emerging fantasy assets.